 The Bank On Louisville Executive Committee is charged with identifying shared values and common goals, pursuing partnerships that strengthen the initiative, influencing public opinion and perception, inspiring action, establishing accountability mechanisms, guiding decision-making, focusing on sustainability, and reviewing data and committee reports.

-John Nevitt is Senior Manager of Financial Stability for Metro United Way, where he has worked for the last 12 years.
-John’s primary focus in on insuring Metro United Way has measures in place for meeting the basic needs of individuals and families in the short-term, and fostering economic stability in the longer-term.
-John works closely with regional asset building coalitions and other efforts designed to bolster financial self-sufficiency.
-Senior Manager of Financial Stability, Metro United Way, 502.292.6128.
+John Nevitt is the co-chair of the Bank On Louisville Executive Committee and is on staff at Metro United Way, where he has worked since 1998.
+John’s primary focus is on ensuring Metro United Way has strategies and measures in place for meeting the needs of families so they can maintain stability and help their children succeed.
+This includes financial stability as well as the social/emotional stability of families.
+John works closely with regional asset building coalitions and other efforts designed to bolster families’ self-sufficiency.
+Senior Manager of Family Stability, Metro United Way, 502.292.6128.

 EXECUTIVE COMMITTEE MEMBERS